riccardoperra/statebuilder/README.md

 ## Architecture

-`StateBuilder` come to the rescue introducing some concepts:

 ### **State container**

 The state container it's a plain JavaScript object that collects all resolved store instances.
-Once created, every state container will have it's own reactive scope, defined by the `Owner` object from solid-js API.
+Once created, every state container will have it's own reactive scope, bound into a `Owner` from solid-js API.

 ### **Store definition creator**